 One rep is one left and one right high knee.
 Do 15 reps before switching to alternating lunges.
 Take care that your front knee doesn't go in front of your toe.
 Do two total sets.

-You can pair any two of your favorite leg exercises this way for a good leg warm-up.
+You can pair any two of your favourite leg exercises this way for a good leg warm-up.
 The above ones require very little space at home and no equipment.

 If you're in the gym, you could: